logo Arizona Trailblazers

 Great weather and enjoyable company — a perfect way to escape the lingering heat of Phoenix!

-Pictures by Wendy Rennert and Ted Tenny.
+Pictures by Wendy Rennert and by Ted Tenny.

 top Top of Page